 - Striped bass

-- Flake and serve in tacos, like these Blackened Fish Tacos with Creamy Lime Sauce (coming soon!)
+- Flake and serve in tacos, like these Blackened Fish Tacos with Creamy Lime Sauce.
+Or try our Blackened Salmon and make Blackened Salmon Tacos.

 - Make a fish sandwich!
 Serve on toasted buns with tartar sauce, lettuce and tomato.